caiovvp/Voxy_Coding_Challenge/README.md

 pip install -r requirements.txt
 ```

-After install all the packages, you can run the main.py file passing the arguments
+After install all the packages, you need to install

 ```
 python3 main.py desecrate meaning